CURE Toenail Fungus for Less than $2.00 - Dr. Berg

 The Search For A Better Solution

-In light of this information, it's clear that while traditional medicines play an important role in treating toenail fungus, they should perhaps not be seen as 'the' solution but rather as part of our toolkit against this stubborn condition.
+In light of this information, it's clear that while traditional medicines play an essential role in treating toenail fungus, they should perhaps not be seen as 'the' solution but rather as part of our toolkit against this stubborn condition.

 Dietary Influence on Toenail Fungus